A Space For Building Skills

 The Indianapolis Community Building Institute (ICBI) is a training program that incorporates the traditional classes of neighborhood organization with a neighborhood-based project.
 INRC has included project management skills in the training program and will help solicit additional resources for the project, as determined through the process.
 The program is open to all Indianapolis neighborhoods.
 As an important part of the program, INRC will work with chosen neighborhoods to develop a system to measure the results of each of the neighborhood-based projects.

-INRC’s ICBI training program (now recruiting its 3rd class) goes beyond INRC’s traditional training classes by focusing on a seven-month (one Saturday a month) program that targets both neighborhoods desiring to create a leadership team and experienced associations looking to expand its leadership team.
+INRC’s ICBI training program (starting its 3rd class in September) goes beyond INRC’s traditional training classes by focusing on a seven-month (one Saturday a month) program that targets both neighborhoods desiring to create a leadership team and experienced associations looking to expand its leadership team.
 The program will accept several neighborhood teams, each consisting of 3-5 leaders to learn and work together, building new skills focused on asset-based community development (ABCD).

 The program provides training in a variety of areas, including engagement, project management, and inclusiveness, so neighborhood leaders can improve skills and be more effective in developing a more active and engaged community.